SPDX-FileCopyrightText: Copyright (c) 2025 - 2026 NVIDIA CORPORATION & AFFILIATES.

 For each filter that has a ``flush`` method and an ``_output_path``

-attribute, this function temporarily swaps the output path to a
+attribute, this function resolves a worker-specific output path and

 After flushing, any filter artifacts (reported via